UK Indonesia shipping

 Indonesia is a World Trade Organization (WTO) member and has comprehensive intellectual property protection regulation.
 However enforcement can be extremely difficult.

 You should register your intellectual property, a process which can take 2 to 3 years.
-The EU ASEAN IPR helpdesk offers tools and advice to help you manage your intellectual property in Indonesia.
+The EU ASEANIPR helpdesk offers tools and advice to help you manage your intellectual property in Indonesia.

 8. Tax and customs considerations in Indonesia